ardagnir/athame/README.md

 ##FAQ
 ####How do I use this?
 It's just like Vim.
-Imagine your history is stored inside a vim buffer (because it is!) with a blank line at the bottom.
+Imagine your history is stored inside a Vim buffer (because it is!) with a blank line at the bottom.
 Your cursor starts on that blank line each time readline is called.
 Unless you're in command mode, tabs and carriage returns are handled by readline/zsh.

-Some commands (there's no specific code for these, it's just vim):
+Some commands (there's no specific code for these, it's just Vim):

 - j: go back a line in history
 - k: go forward a line in history